liblime/jspec/README.md

 - failuresOnly
   - {bool} displays only failing specs, making them quick to discover and fix (DOM, Terminal, Server)
 - reportToId
-  - {string} an element id to report to when using the DOM formatter (DOM)
+  - {string} an element id to report to when using the DOM reporter (DOM)
 - verbose
   - {bool} verbose server output, defaults to false (Server)